Three Essential Omega-3 Fatty Acids

 **Note: (Yes, there are THREE omega-3s!)
 The three main Omega-3 fatty acids (in order of importance) are:

-- DHA (DocosaHexaenoic Acid) Marine source (comes from fish, fish oil, algae, algae oil, and other marine life).
+- DHA (DocosaHexaenoic Acid): Marine source (comes from fish, fish oil, algae, algae oil, and other marine life).
 DHA is a critical nutrient for a healthy nervous system.
-DHA is also an anti-inflammatory and heart- protective compound.
-DHA is also purported to increase beauty, improve immunity in children, and is associated with longevity.
+It is also an anti-inflammatory and heart- protective compound.
+Additionally, DHA is also purported to increase beauty, improve immunity in children, and is associated with longevity.

 Of these three, two of them (EPA and DHA) are actually what the human body requires for neurological health.
 The other Omega-3 is plant-based ALA.
-ALA has to be converted to EPA and DHA to be of much use by the nervous system.
+The body must convert ALA to EPA and DHA to be of much use by the nervous system.
 Plant-based ALA is therefore considered a poor substitute for marine-sourced EPA and DHA.
 Ultimately, all three are required.

 DHA Molecular Structure.

 The balance of Omega-3 fats to Omega-6 fats in your diet is what determines the overall effect of Omega-3s on your health–good, bad or indifferent.
 You can look up the actual content of both Omega-3 and its antagonist, Omega-6 for just about every food out there, and it is good to know this ratio for the major foods you eat in your diet.